pricemi115/grumptechgaragedoor/README.md

 *(Optional)* Specify the pin numbering system to use for identifying & accessing the digital input/output resources on the Raspberry Pi.
 Value(s): [BCM, RPI]
 Default: BCM
-Refer to the [rpi-gpio](https://github.com/JamesBarwell/rpi-gpio.js, "rpi-gpio") node module for more documentation.
+Refer to the [rpi-gpio](https://github.com/JamesBarwell/rpi-gpio.js "rpi-gpio") node module for more documentation.
 *Note: Most development and testing was done using BCM mode*
 > **heartbeat**:
 *(Optional)* The digital output used to toggle a heartbeat.
 Assumed to be connected to a LED.
 Value(s): Any valid digital output resource on the RPi.
-Default: 4 (BCM)
+Default: 4 (BCM) / 7 (RPI)
 *Must be specified according to the 'gpio_mode'.*
 #### Doors (doors)
 An array of doors in the system.